Awards & Scholarships

 Wofford Reynolds and Opal Read Price Scholarship

 This scholarship fund was established by Mr. and Mrs. Price in 1992 to assist deserving students majoring in physics.
 The recipient will be a full-time physics student in the junior or senior year of study who is a Mississippi resident, citizen of the United States, and who qualifies for the award based on the criteria of scholastic ability, leadership potential, and financial need.
 Preference for the award will be given to students from Jasper County, Mississippi.
-The award provides financial assistance for each of the last two years of undergraduate enrollment.
+The award provides financial assistance for each of the last two years of undergraduate enrollment, subject to availability of funds.

 About the donor(s)